Meet Our Team

 Yujiang is our chief development analyst and idea man.
 He graduated with a degree in urban development from UC Berkeley, is equipped with an international perspective in sustainable growth, and has a professional love affair with the United States.
 In his free time, you can find Yujiang sipping craft brewed Dali Pale Ale’s or scaling the peaks of his Cangshan Mountains.

 Ms Wang moved to Dali at a young age, and her entire professional life has been spent in the biggest city, Xiaguan.
 She has worked her way up to manager after beginning as a server when she was a teenager.
-Ms Wang is proud to understand every aspect of the hotel industry.
+Ms Wang is proud to understand every aspect of the hotel industry and wishes to help the company grow and maintain the integrity of the managerial structure throughout the expansion process.

 Mr. Zhang has been with the Linden Centre since 2010 and now oversees the hotel’s departments of security and engineering at all three locations in Xizhou.
 When he’s not repairing bicycles or fixing water pipes, ask him nicely and he might give you a Bai nickname.